-AN IRISHMAN was the first person in medical history to surpass eight feet.
+AN IRISHMAN was the first person in medical history to surpass eight feet in height.

 Patrick Cotter O’Brien of Co.
 Cork stood at eight feet and one inch tall, or 2.46m, a record that was only surpassed a century or so later by John Rogan, an African-American man who measured 8 feet 9 inches.